MattWillFlood/EntropyHub/EntropyHub - Python/README.md

 MatLab File Exchange, PyPI or Julia Packages as this helps us to gauge user satisfaction.

-If you have any questions about the package or identify any issues, please do not hesitate to contact us at:    info@entropyhub.xyz
+For general queries and information about EntropyHub, contact:    info@entropyhub.xyz If you have any questions or need help using the package, please contact us at:    help@entropyhub.xyz If you notice or identify any issues, please do not hesitate to contact us at:    fix@entropyhub.xyz

 __Thank you__ for using EntropyHub.